0xd13a/0xd13a.github.io/ctfs/flareon2017/remorse.md

 ROM:059F          ; End of function sub_536
 ```

-In this algorithm the only unknown factor is the value or ```r24```, but to save time we can bruteforce it.
+In this algorithm the only unknown factor is the value of ```r24```, but to save time we can bruteforce it.

 Let us rewrite the algorithm in Python: